Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

         subnetIds: ${self:custom.privateSubnets}
 ```

-The code that runs when this handler runs is in `/app-api/src/handlers/reports.ts`.
+The code that runs when this handler is called is in `/app-api/src/handlers/reports.ts`.

 The handler points to `/app-api/src/handlers/reports.main`.
 We're telling the handler where to look for the file that contains the code that will run in the lambda (`src/handlers`) and also the name of the function (`main`).
-In reports.ts that the exported handler is called `main`.
+In `reports.ts` the exported handler is called `main`.
 The location and exported method of `reports.ts` have to match what's specified on the `handler:` line in our YAML file.

 We also provide a `path`.
 This handler will run when someone navigates to the site's base name, slash reports.
 For prod, it would be `https://mc-review.onemac.cms.gov/reports`.

 The `authorizer` line tells AWS that this method can only be invoked by a user who is logged in and has permissions set in AWS IAM.
 This will typically flow from someone being a state or CMS user, with permission to interact with the main site.

 `layers` tie this handler to services that it needs.
-In this case, it needs database access, so there's a Prisma layer, and it's also being tied our `otel`, or open telemetry service, for observability.
+In this case, it needs database access, so there's a Prisma layer, and it's also being tied to `otel`, our open telemetry service, for observability.

 In order to communicate with those layers, we have to specify which `vpc`, or virtual private cloud, this handler will run within.

-Please note that API Gateway handlers have a hard timeout of 30 seconds, which we cannot modify or exceed.
+API Gateway handlers have a hard timeout of 30 seconds, which we cannot modify or exceed.
 If your function takes longer than that to run, you'll need to put some of the functionality in non-ApiGateway Lambdas and consume the output in your endpoint/handler.

 ### Handler code